-With the efforts made now starting to take effect, Alistair believes that Bourke could become own of the safest communities in Australia and is working to fulfil that vision.
+With the efforts made now starting to take effect, Alister believes that Bourke could become own of the safest communities in Australia and is working to fulfil that vision.

 Sarah Hopkins from Just Reinvest NSW believes there is much to be learnt by the work being done in Bourke.